-In 1946, Gibson had turned down Les Paul’s request to try solid body.
-Even when Telecaster was launched, initial reaction by other manufacturer’s was to wait and watch.
+In 1946, Gibson had turned down Les Paul’s request to try a solid body.
+Even when Telecaster was launched, the initial reaction by other manufacturers was to wait and watch.
 They felt that starting production of these instruments would indirectly mean putting their stamp of approval.

 But by 1951, it had become clear to Gibson, that these guitars were here to stay and could not be ignored.
 But he was reluctant to go for it alone and approached Fred Gretsch of Gretsch Guitar Company.
 Gretsch opined that “If rest of us don’t do it, the thing will die down”.